Knowledge and skills to support young children.

 A child’s first 1,800 days are vitally important in their development and play an important role throughout their lives.
 Positive early experiences can lead to higher academic achievement, better health, and greater overall well-being later in life.
 Strengthening the relationships between child and parent, or child and caregiver are essential to providing high-quality care for all children.

-The care of children from Pre-K through Kindergarten are vital to a child’s continued success.
-Erikson’s Early Teaching and Learning Academy provides comprehensive learning and professional development programs for schools, districts, and systems in developmental areas of social and emotional learning, early literacy, early math, and technology.
-These programs are intended for early childhood teachers and administrators both nationally and internationally.
+The care and education of children from infancy to Pre-K through third grade are vital to a child’s continued success.
+Erikson provides comprehensive learning and professional development programs for schools, districts, and systems in subject areas of home-based child care, social and emotional learning, literacy, math, and technology.
+These programs are intended for early childhood teachers and administrators, early care professionals and organizations, both nationally and internationally.

-Erikson works with educators and learning communities to transform early childhood programs through a developmentally informed approach that is relationship-based, marked by reflective practice, and is designed to be culturally and linguistically responsive.
+Erikson focuses on the early childhood workforce, creating relationship- and evidence-based professional development for diverse adult learners at all stages of their career through a developmentally informed approach that is relationship-based, marked by reflective practice, and is designed to be culturally and linguistically responsive.

 Erikson trains and consults with organizations that want to adopt our approach to building better relationships with parents, called Facilitating Attuned Interactions, which we refer to as FAN.